Best Disposable Diapers

 Putting Top Diapers to the Test

-We purchased more than 22 diapers for this round of testing, allowing each one to vie for awards.
-We used a combination of day-to-day diaper use on real baby bottoms and in-house lab testing.
-We supplemented with research to compile facts and observations that allowed us to fairly rate each diaper relative to their competition.
+We have purchased more than 52 diapers over the years and include 19 for this round of testing, allowing each to vie for awards.
+We used a combination of day-to-day diaper use on real baby bottoms and in-house lab testing for our evaluation.
+We supplemented with in-depth research to compile facts and observations that allowed us to rate each diaper relative to the competition fairly.

 When making our diaper selections, we carefully consider our options and include a wide variety of styles.
 We want to provide a complete picture of diapers across the spectrum of all styles and brands.
 We put green diapers head-to-head against traditional options.
-We include Pampers and Huggies brands, but we also test some private-label diapers from Costco, Target, and Walmart to see how they fare compared to more popular brands.
+We include popular Pampers and Huggies brands, but we also test some private-label diapers from Costco, Target, and Walmart to see how they fare.

-Disposable diapers have a significant environmental impact.
-When you consider that an estimated 90% of US babies use disposables, and there are 4 million babies born each year, each going through 6,000+ diapers, the environmental impact of the diapers finding their ways to landfills is ginormous.
+Disposable diapers are perhaps one of the most significant impacts your baby will have on the environment during their first years of life.
+An estimated 90% of US babies use disposables, and there are 4 million babies born each year, each going through 6,000+ diapers.
+When you consider these numbers, the diapers' environmental impact in landfills is ginormous.

 Here's some information we believe to be factual: